 [Below: A variation of the cancel above from May 19, 1940.]

-[Below: Keeping with the theme, here is a cancel of a warrior from the Kriegswinterhilfswerk (War Winter Relief) from October 25, 1941.
-The postcard says:
+[Below: Keeping with the theme, on the left is a cancel of a warrior from the Kriegswinterhilfswerk (War Winter Relief) from October 25, 1941.
+On the right, here is another cancel from the same set, these are ancient swastikas.
+They were also made into small WHW pins, which you could get for a donation.]

 '6 Jahre - 1935-1941 - Sammler-Gruppen - Alles für Deutschland!'
 (6 Years - 1935-1941 - Collector Groups - All for Germany!)]